Welcome to Monarch Memory Care

 at Bluegrass Senior Living

 Memory care is a specialized type of service specifically for persons living with Alzheimer’s disease, dementia and other types of memory impairment.

 We help residents achieve a full life by tailoring care to their individual needs.
 By creating a safe and structured environment and founding their day on set schedules or routines, our staff can focus on individual strengths and help our residents feel more like themselves.

-Studies show that socialization has a positive impact on seniors with dementia and can even prevent or reduce signs of depression.
-Cognitive based activities are incorporated in the daily routine to help residents maintain or regain important life abilities.
+Studies show that socialization has a positive impact on individuals living with dementia and can even prevent or reduce signs of depression.
+Cognitive-based activities are incorporated into the daily routine to help residents maintain or regain important life abilities.

 We incorporate the National Wellness Institute’s six dimensions of wellness into our daily activities to build a sense of wellness and fulfillment.
 The six dimensions of wellness include emotional, occupational, physical, social, intellectual, and spiritual.

 |Making the decision to place a family member in a memory care community can be a profoundly difficult choice for a family.
 It is our goal to support our families by maintaining an open-door policy, providing educational and social opportunities and partnering with the Alzheimer’s Association to provide additional resources|